 Now I can change the slider and build the structure of my homepage using the Composer’s blocks.

 Here’s how the slider looked by default.
-It included the grey background, an image, an inscription, and its shadow as well as a clickable button.
+It included a grey background, an image, an inscription, and its shadow as well as a clickable button.

 The color is changed in Layer Options -> Style -> Background -> BG color.
 In the style section of the Layer Options editor of Revolution Slider, you can change the spacings, border, and other options.